jan3657/ObjectTracking/README.md

 # ObjectTracking
 A repo dedicated to my learning and research of different tracking algorithms
 <h2>OpenCV installation guide</h2>
-00 This is installation guide for linux.
+This is installation guide for Ubuntu (tested on 20.04).
 Before you start the installation make sure you are not in a conda env.
 (That will cause problems).
+<p> </p>
 01 Installing required packages and tools

 ```